 Decisions about next fall’s courses are also being made now.
 It is important that your student think carefully about possible majors, and keep all of their bases covered, if possible.
 There is certainly still time for exploration and maneuver, but it is a good idea to have a short list by now, as many departments have prerequisites which must be fulfilled before declaring that major.
-Discussions with the Director of Studies and departmental representatives can be very helpful in narrowing things down.
+Discussions with the assistant dean and departmental representatives can be very helpful in narrowing things down.
 You might also recommend they visit the bookstore, and wander through the aisles to see what catches their attention, and which subjects seem the most intriguing.
 If they find themselves parked on the floor near the anthropology section, that might be a sign...

 What your student may experience: